arjunrao87/JavaHacks/README.md

 # Java Hacks
 ## A collection of Java classes hacked together by me.
-You might see some outlandish ideas.
+You might see some outlandish/non-working ideas.
 Be warned.

-### * TimeBasedExpiringSet
+### TimeBasedExpiringSet
 A HashSet based implementation to clear out the set completely every "x" milliseconds.